nclarius/shell-scripts/window-opening/open-on-current-desktop/README.md

 # Open on current desktop

-Shell scripts to make applications always open on the current virtual desktop.
+Shell scripts to make specific applications always open on the current virtual desktop.
 This is intended to fix an annoying behavior with KWin where opening a window would sometimes teleport you to a different desktop without your command.

 There are three cases when this happens: A program is already open on a different desktop, and either: